moollaza/React-InstantAnswer-Templates/README.md

-# DuckDuckHack Instant Answer Template Experiments
+# DuckDuckHack IA Template Experiments

 A sandbox for me to test ideas...There's not much to see here...